How to Reorganize and Rebuild Indexes in SQL Server Database?

 What is Index Fragmentation?

-We can say that a B-tree index is fragmented when there are pages where the logical ordering (within the index, based on the key values of the index) does not match the physical ordering of the index pages.
+Fragmentation is a natural phenomenon that happens in a database over time, when rows are continuously inserted, updated, and deleted.
+It is defined as a condition when data pages are not stored contiguously.
+In a B-tree index, fragmentation usually occurs when pages, where the logical ordering (within the index, based on the key values of the index), do not match the physical ordering of the index pages.

 There are two types of index fragmentation: